iqb-berlin/load-test/README.md

 Collection of Load-Test scripts for several tools.
-Some are unfinished and just here for archival.

 Finished and working:
 - Locust
 - Bash
+- Go

 See ReadMe in respective folders for more details.